 08. Be alert for off-road hazards.
 The terrain can present a variety of challenges when you ride of f -road.
 Continually ‘‘read’’ the terrain for unexpected turns, drop-offs, rocks, ruts, and other hazards.
 Always keep your speed low enough to allow time to see and react to hazards.
 If you are not familiar with the terrain, ride cautiously.
 Hidden rocks, holes, or ravines could spell disaster.

-09. Be careful with split oil from trucks and buses at curves on the mountain roads, extremely slippery and we have had at least four small accidents related to this matter.
+09. Be careful with split oil from trucks and buses at curves on the mountain roads, extremely slippery and we have had some small accidents related to this matter.

 11. If the road is wet, use both brakes at the same time with more back brake as if you apply more front brake it slips or skids.
 Most of our bikes have front disc brakes and on 250cc dirt bikes you have front and back disc brakes.